Scientists find gene link to teenage binge drinking

 This suggests people with a genetic variation on the RASGRF-2 gene release more dopamine when anticipating a reward, and hence derive more pleasure from it, the scientists said.

-To confirm the findings, the team analyzed drinking behavior from the same group of boys two years later when many of them had already begun drinking frequently.
+To confirm the findings, the team analysed drinking behaviour from the same group of boys two years later when many of them had already begun drinking frequently.

 They found that those with the RASGRF-2 gene variation drank more often at the age of 16 than those without it.

-"People seek out situations which fulfill their sense of reward and make them happy, so if your brain is wired to find alcohol rewarding, you will seek it out," Schumann said in a statement about the research.
-"We now understand the chain of action: how our genes shape this function in our brains and how that, in turn, leads to human behavior."
+"People seek out situations which fulfil their sense of reward and make them happy, so if your brain is wired to find alcohol rewarding, you will seek it out," Schumann said in a statement about the research.
+"We now understand the chain of action: how our genes shape this function in our brains and how that, in turn, leads to human behaviour."